 Metabolic Regulation of Hypoxia-Inducible Transcription Factors: The Role of Small Molecule Metabolites and Iron.

 Hypoxia-inducible transcription factors (HIFs) facilitate cellular adaptations to low-oxygen environments.
 However, it is increasingly recognised that HIFs may be activated in response to metabolic stimuli, even when oxygen is present.
 Understanding the mechanisms for the crosstalk that exists between HIF signalling and metabolic pathways is therefore important.
-This review focuses on this metabolic regulation of HIFs by small molecule metabolites and iron, highlighting the latest studies that explore how Tricarboxylic Acid (TCA) cycle intermediates, 2-hydroxyglutarate (2-HG) or intracellular iron levels influence the HIF response through modulating the activity of prolyl hydroxylases (PHDs).
+This review focuses on the metabolic regulation of HIFs by small molecule metabolites and iron, highlighting the latest studies that explore how tricarboxylic acid (TCA) cycle intermediates, 2-hydroxyglutarate (2-HG) and intracellular iron levels influence the HIF response through modulating the activity of prolyl hydroxylases (PHDs).
 We also discuss the relevance of these metabolic pathways in physiological and disease contexts.
-Lastly, as PHDs are members of a large family of 2-oxoglutarate (2-OG) dependent dioxygenases that can all respond to metabolic stimuli, we explore the broader role of TCA cycle metabolites and 2-HG in the regulation of 2-OG dependent dioxygenases, focusing on those enzymes involved in chromatin remodelling.
+Lastly, as PHDs are members of a large family of 2-oxoglutarate (2-OG) dependent dioxygenases that can all respond to metabolic stimuli, we explore the broader role of TCA cycle metabolites and 2-HG in the regulation of 2-OG dependent dioxygenases, focusing on the enzymes involved in chromatin remodelling.

 Lister Institute of Preventive Medicine (unknown)